Golive-Solution/salla_client/privacy_policy.md

 ## 3. Data Sharing
 - We **do not sell, rent, or share** your data with third parties.
 - Data is transmitted only between **ERPNext** and **Salla** through secure API communication.
+- Client App hosted in your **ERPNext** and **Server** app Hosted in a frappe site to synch data between two ends

 ---

 ## 4. Data Security
 - All communication between ERPNext and Salla is performed using encrypted HTTPS protocols.
-- API keys and credentials are stored securely in your ERPNext instance.
+- API keys and credentials are stored securely in your ERPNext instance and in Server App as well.
 - We recommend restricting access to authorized users only.

 ---